astropy/specutils/docs/fitting.rst

 this by providing a different fitter to the ``fitter`` input parameter.
 Note that the default fitter will populate the ``stds`` attribute of the returned models with estimates of the standard deviation uncertainty in the fit parameters, and that this may not be populated for user-defined non-default fitters.
+In general, you can set ``calc_uncertainties=True`` when initializing an Astropy fitter to return this information.

 You can also retrieve the covariance matrices and other fit information from which the uncertainties are calculated by setting ``get_fit_info=True`` in the